hgyxbll/cheat/README.md

 The second part contains diagnostic messages in a format similar to what many popular C compilers produce.

-The third part, omitted here, would hold the captured output and error streams.
+The third and fourth part, which is omitted here, holds the contents of the captured standard output and error streams.

-The fourth and last part, which is always shown, briefly summarizes all of that.
+The fifth and last part, which is always shown, briefly summarizes what the outcome of the test suite is.
+A test suite is considered successful if and only if every single one of its tests completes without failing a single assertion.
+The outcome is also reflected by the exit code of the process.

+	[user@computer project]$ echo returned $?
+	returned 1

-You can control the behavior of the test suite with command line options.
+You can further change the behavior of a test suite with command line options.

+	[user@computer project]$ ./tests --help

-They are presented in sections 3.3 and 7.2.
+They are presented in section 3.3.

 ## 2   Overview